drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Farnesyltransferase, a Target in Oncology

-Farnesyltransferase (FTase) is a zinc metalloenzyme that catalyzes farnesylation of proteins with a carboxyl terminal sequence CAAX, where C is cysteine, A is an aliphatic amino-acid and X is methionine, serine, alanine, glutamine or cysteine.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/farnesyltransferase-target-oncology-b4f53122'><i class='fa fa-play' aria-hidden='true'></i></button>Farnesyltransferase (FTase) is a zinc metalloenzyme that catalyzes farnesylation of proteins with a carboxyl terminal sequence CAAX, where C is cysteine, A is an aliphatic amino-acid and X is methionine, serine, alanine, glutamine or cysteine.
 FTase is a biological target in oncology owing to its involvement in the Ras pathway.
 In the following pages we present how several potent and selective non-peptidic inhibitors were discovered by fully exploiting the mimicry with a reference peptide ligand.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.